 M73 is located in southern Aquarius close to the border with Capricornus.
-The asterism is positioned just over 1 degree east of 9th magnitude distant globular cluster M72.
-Finding M73 - also M72 - can be quite challenging; Aquarius and Capricornus are both relatively faint constellations with few bright stars.
+It's positioned just over a degree east of 9th magnitude globular cluster, M72.
+Finding M73, and also M72, can be challenging since both Aquarius and Capricornus are relatively faint with few obvious stars.

-One possible route to locate M73 is with the stars of Capricornus.
-Locate theta (θ Cap - mag. +4.1) and then image a line from this star in a northwesterly direction for 9 degrees until you reach marginally brighter star, Albali (ε Aqr - mag. +3.8).
-Just over halfway along this line is M72 and located 1 1/3 degrees to the east of M72 is M73.
+One possible path to M73 is to first locate theta Capricorni (θ Cap - mag. +4.1) and then image a line proceeding in a northwesterly direction for about 9 degrees to reach Albali (ε Aqr - mag. +3.8).
+Just over halfway along this line is M72, with M73 located a further 1.3 degrees to the east.

-M73 has an apparent magnitude of +9.0 and hence is a difficult 7x50 or 10x50 binocular object.
-Larger 20x80 binoculars fair better, although since the four stars are between 10th and 12th magnitude in brightness, the asterism appears as a poor faint point of light.
-Through 100mm (4-inch) telescopes the "Y" shape of the group is visible with three of the stars blue-white in colour, the other orange.
-What's noticeable is that one star is fainter than the other three (component magnitudes are +10.4, +11.3, +11.7 and +12.3).
-The apparent diameter of M73 is only 2.8 arc minutes and hence it's possible to push up the magnification as high as the seeing conditions allow.
-A 150mm (6-inch) telescope or larger telescope will easily show the asterism in full detail.
-It's often been claimed that the telescopic view of M73 appears fuzzy suggesting of the same appearance Messier himself observed.
+M73 has an apparent magnitude of +9.0 and is therefore a difficult 7x50 or 10x50 binocular object.
+Larger 20x80 binoculars fair better, although since the four component stars are between 10th and 12th magnitude, it appears unspectacular.
+Through 100mm (4-inch) telescopes, the shape of the group is apparent with three of the stars blue-white in colour and the other orange.
+One member appears notably fainter than the others (component magnitudes are +10.4, +11.3, +11.7 and +12.3).
+With this grouping it's possible to push up the magnification as high as seeing conditions allow.
+A 150mm (6-inch) reflector or larger scope will easily show the cluster in full detail.
+In total, M73 spans 2.8 arc minutes of apparent sky.
+It's often been claimed that the telescopic view of M73 appears fuzzy, suggesting the same observation that Messier himself made.

+Scientifically there hasn't been a great deal of interest in M73.
+The cluster was previously treated as a sparsely populated open cluster.
+However, evidence has always been thin on the ground and there has been some debate as to whether it is just a chance star alignment.
 The current belief is that the cluster is an asterism with the four stars located at different distances and moving in different directions.
-A rough estimate of the average distance of M73 is 2500 light-years.
-Despite being only a chance alignment of stars, analysis of asterisms is useful to astronomers studying how open clusters are pulled apart by Milky Way gravitational forces.
+A rough estimate of the average distance of M73 is 2,500 light-years.
+However, asterisms are useful to astronomers when investigating how open clusters are pulled apart due to gravitational forces.

 M73 Data Table